-Our compensation mix is balanced among fixed components such as salary and benefits, annual cash incentive payments and LTI awards including stock options, restricted stock, and the cash LTIP, which typically vest or are earned over three years.

-- The Compensation Committee has ultimate authority to determine, and adjust if appropriate, compensation provided to the Corporation's executive officers, including each of the NEOs. - The Compensation Committee has the authority to retain any advisor it deems necessary to fulfill its obligations. - Our annual cash bonus and three-year cash LTIP both have capped payment opportunity and reward for achievement of different performance metrics. - Our NEOs are subject to significant stock ownership guidelines and an insider trading policy.
+- The Corporation's compensation mix is balanced among fixed components such as salary and benefits, annual cash incentive payments and LTI awards including stock options, restricted stock, and the cash LTIP, which typically vest or are earned over three years. - The Compensation Committee has ultimate authority to determine, and adjust, if appropriate, compensation provided to the Corporation's executive officers, including each of the NEOs. - The Compensation Committee has the authority to retain any advisor it deems necessary to fulfill its obligations. - The Corporation's annual cash bonus and three-year cash LTIP both have capped payment opportunities and reward for achievement of different performance metrics and the cash LTIP is measured against a transparent third-party index of companies. - The Corporation's NEOs are subject to significant stock ownership guidelines and an insider trading policy that contains a prohibition on engaging in hedging and pledging transactions involving the Corporation's securities.